cubesys-GmbH/ros_v2x_apps/README.md

 ### Interfaces

-The `ros_cube_msgs` package provides a set of ROS message and service definitions for interacting with cube-its as a part of the public API.
+The [`ros_cube_msgs`](https://github.com/cubesys-GmbH/ros_cube_msgs) package provides a set of ROS message and service definitions for interacting with cube-its, forming part of the public API.
 The package includes the following:
  Name | Description |
 | --- | --- |
 | cube_ca_msgs | Interface for Cooperative Awareness (CA) |